-The Governing Body has delegated its pay powers to the Finance Committee.
-The Committee, based on recommendation from the CEO, approves pay awards for management personnel.
+The Governing Body based on recommendation from the CEO, approves pay awards for staff and management personnel.
 Pay awards are based on data obtained through benchmarking as well as performance.

 The CEO's pay is reviewed annually by the Central Federation Body.